keziah55/adapt/README.md

 ### adapt install

-You can use
+`adapt install` runs `sudo apt install` internally.

+To install a package (or packages), use
 ```bash
 adapt install [package]
 ```
-to install a package (or packages) and write the package name, along with the current date and time, to `~/.local/share/adapt/packages.csv`.
+This automatically logs the package name, along with the current date and time, in `~/.local/share/adapt/packages.csv`.

-Packages can be removed or purged with the `-r` or `-p` optoins, respectively.
+Packages can be removed or purged with the `-r` or `-p` options, respectively.

 See `adapt install -h` for all options.

 ### adapt search

+`adapt search` runs `apt search` internally.

-Search for a package with
+To search for a package, use
 ```bash
 adapt search [package]
 ```

 If given the option `-i`, only packages that are currently installed are shown;
 `-n` shows only those that are not installed.
 To only match the exact package name given, use `-e`.